VireonStudios/BetterBounty/README.md

 ## BetterBounty ⚔️💰

-⚡ Simple, fast, and Folia-supported bounty plugin for Minecraft servers. 🎮 Players can place bounties via a clean GUI, search names, sort by amount, bounty or name, and claim rewards automatically on kill.
+⚡ Simple, fast, and Folia-supported bounty plugin for Minecraft servers.\
+🎮 Players can place bounties via a clean GUI, search names, sort by amount, bounty or name, and claim rewards automatically on kill.

+**🍩 Exact replica of the DonutSMP's bounty system, now available for your server, for free!**

 🛠️ Fully configurable with MiniMessage formatting, Vault economy support, and SQLite database.